nirus/useDynamicImport/README.md

 </p>
 <br />

-`<suspense />` equivalent react hook to dynamically import modules for code splitting.
+`<Suspense />` equivalent react hook to dynamically import modules for code splitting on client side only.

 Typescript compatible for module type inference for easy development.